Help support those doing it tough by donating period products through the March Dignity Drive

 Where can I take donations?

-Your local Woolworths store will have a box near the checkouts plus we will have a full list available of all our registered collection points on our website during March and August.
+Your local Woolworths store will have a collection box at the front of the store.
+We also work with a number of small businesses nationwide and will have a full list available of our registered collection points on our website during March and August.

 I didn't register to become a collection point in time